External locking is the use of file system locking to manage

 If the server is run with external locking enabled, you can use myisamchk at any time for read operations such a checking tables.
-In this case, if the server tries to update a table that myisamchk is using, the server will wait for myisamchk to finish before it continues.
+In this case, if the server tries to update a table that myisamchk is using, the server waits for myisamchk to finish before it continues.

 If you use myisamchk for write operations such as repairing or optimizing tables, or if you use myisampack to pack tables, you must always ensure that the mysqld server is not using the table.
 If you do not stop mysqld, at least do a mysqladmin flush-tables before you run myisamchk.
 Your tables may become corrupted if the server and myisamchk access the tables simultaneously.

 With external locking in effect, each process that requires access to a table acquires a file system lock for the table files before proceeding to access the table.
 If all necessary locks cannot be acquired, the process is blocked from accessing the table until the locks can be obtained (after the process that currently holds the locks releases them).